sensu/sensu-aws-ec2-deregistration-handler/README.md

 on annotations.
 The annotations keyspace for this handler is `sensu.io/plugins/sensu-ec2-handler/config`.

+###  AWS Credentials

+This plugin makes use of the AWS SDK for Go.
+The SDK uses the [default credential provider chain][7] to find AWS credentials.
+The SDK uses the first provider in the chain that returns credentials without an error.
+The default provider chain looks for credentials in the following order:

+1. Environment variables (AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, and AWS_REGION).

+2. Shared credentials file (typically ~/.aws/credentials).

+3. If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.

+4. If your application uses an ECS task definition or RunTask API operation, IAM role for tasks.

+The SDK detects and uses the built-in providers automatically, without requiring manual configurations.
+For example, if you use IAM roles for Amazon EC2 instances, your applications automatically use the instance’s credentials.
+You don’t need to manually configure credentials in your application.

+Source: [Configuring the AWS SDK for Go][8]

+This plugin also supports assuming a new role upon authentication using the `--aws-assume-role-arn` option.

+If you go the route of using environment variables, it is highly suggested you use them via the [Env secrets provider][6].

 ### Proxy Support

 This handler supports the use of the environment variables HTTP_PROXY,